rossry/luminary/README.md

 * effects for driving sphere lights in synchrony with waves-based effects/transitions
 * additional "building blocks" -- [Brian's Brain](https://en.wikipedia.org/wiki/Brian%27s_Brain), competing [turmites](https://en.wikipedia.org/wiki/Turmite)...
 * additional interactivity rules to let interacters cause more complex effects than centered spotlights
+* as of 2018-06-16, rrheingans-yoo started work on a fireworks-type effect, based on a GOL/BBrain rule suggested by mocean, sparked by pressure toggles

 ### logistical